nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 * `:gen n/Squat n/Squat level/easy` Generates a sample workout for Squat; this command is equivalent to `:gen n/Squat level/easy` since both exercise names are the same.
-* `:gen n/Squat n/Deadlift level/easy` Generates a sample workout for exercises Squat and Deadlift.
+* `:gen n/Squat n/Deadlift level/easy` Generates a sample workout for exercises Squat and Deadlift (if found).

 ![GenerateCommandNameExample1](images/GenerateCommandNameExample1.png)